What Is Salmonella?

 What Is Salmonella Infection?

-Salmonellosis is a foodborne illness caused by infection with Salmonella bacteria.
-Most infections are spread to people through consumption of contaminated food (usually meat, poultry, eggs, or milk).
+Salmonella infection, or salmonellosis, is a foodborne illness caused by infection with Salmonella bacteria.
+Most infections spread to people through contaminated food (usually meat, poultry, eggs, or milk).

-Salmonella infections affect the intestines and cause vomiting, fever, and cramping, which usually clear up without medical treatment.
+Salmonella infections usually clear up without medical treatment.